ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 ![Learn more](readme-images/channel.png)

-For this tutorial we will use this defaultchannel for simplicity.
-Click on the “defaultchannel” row in the table to see more details on the channel:
+For this pattern we will use this **defaultchannel** for simplicity.
+Click on the `defaultchannel` row in the table to see more details on the channel:

 ![Learn more](readme-images/default-channel.png)

 Here you can see that there are already 3 blocks on the chain held by the channel that store the initial configuration information.
 You can select each row to see more details if you wish.

-### 2. Install chaincode on the channel
+### 4. Install chaincode on the channel

 The next step in this tutorial is to deploy the chaincode to the channel and first we have to get the code to install from a github repository using git clone.

 In order to complete this next step you will need to have `git` installed on your local machine.
 Open a command-line or terminal window, navigate to a suitable directory and create a new directory called `fabcar`.
-Navigate to the new ’fabcar’ directory and run the following command to clone the fabric samples source:
+Navigate to the new `fabcar` directory and run the following command to clone the fabric samples source:

 `git clone https://github.com/hyperledger/fabric-samples.git`

 This will copy the code for all the samples to your local machine.
 Now we have the code we need to deploy it.
-Using the Starter Plan UI, select the “Install Code” tab from the left hand sidebar to see the `Install code` screen:
+Using the Starter Plan UI, select the `Install Code` tab from the left hand sidebar to see the `Install code` screen:

 ![Learn more](readme-images/install-code.png)